ccp84/reaction_lights/README.md

 ### Game end modal function

 ![Game end modal](documentation/testing/game_end.png)
 When a red or blue light is hit, a modal box appears informing the player that they hit a red/blue light and what their final score was for that round.
-I used the base code from the W3 Schools tutorial to build the modal popup, and modified it to be called by a function rather than activated by a button click.
+I used the base code from the [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) tutorial to build the modal popup, and modified it to be called by a function rather than activated by a button click.
 The styling elements have been re used to avoid duplicating code in the stylesheet, and to ensure a continuation of the game theme.

 ## Technologies Used